f5devcentral/f5-agility-labs-adc/docs/class8/Module2/lab2-3.rst

 Task 3:  TCP Buffers and Window Scaling
 =======================================

+In this section, you will review graphs related to the traffic testing in the previous sections in order to see how the TCP profile changes improved throughput.

 Window Scale Review Using Wireshark Screenshots
 -----------------------------------------------

 To speed up the process, you will review TCP Window Scale screenshots taken from packet captures already saved on the Windows client system.

-1. Base Condition** - tcp-wan-optimized/tcp-lan-optimized TCP Profiles assigned
+1. **Base Condition** - tcp-wan-optimized/tcp-lan-optimized TCP Profiles assigned

    .. figure:: ../images/tcp_base_ws_server.png
       :width: 950px